-(a) Except as provided in subdivision (b), the priority of applications under this article shall be based on the date on which the board receives an application.
-Applications received within the first forty-five (45) calendar days after the effective date of this article will be ranked as if received on the same date.
-These applications will be randomly ranked to determine the order of priority.
-Applications that are received after forty-five (45) calendar days after the effective date of this article will be ranked according to the date they are received.
-Applications received on the same day will be randomly ranked.

-- (b) If the Board determines that sufficient funding to meet the demand for OSCA grants will not be available in a given fiscal year, the Board shall calculate a priority score to rank each application using scales developed by the Board that measure the following factors: - (1) Forty (40) percent of the priority score is based on whether the unauthorized release is located within 1,000 feet of a drinking water well or a surface water body used as a source of drinking water. - (2) Thirty (30) percent of the priority score is based on whether the site is located in a census tract with median household income of less than 80% of the statewide median household income based on the most recent census data collected by the United State Bureau of the Census. - (3) Thirty (30) percent of the priority score is based on the potential for the project to result in development of affordable inner city housing or otherwise promote infill development. - (c) The priority of applications that receive the same total priority score pursuant to subdivision (b) shall be based upon the date the application to the OSCA is received by the Board.
+- (a) Except as provided in subdivision (b), the priority of applications under this article shall be based on the date on which the board receives an application.
+Applications that were received on or before January 12, 2006, were ranked as if received on the same date.
+These applications were randomly ranked to determine the order of priority.
+Applications that are received after June 12, 2006, will be ranked according to the date they are received.
+Applications received on the same day will be randomly ranked. - (b) If the Board determines that sufficient funding to meet the demand for OSCA grants will not be available in a given fiscal year, the Board shall calculate a priority score to rank each application using scales developed by the Board that measure the following factors: - (1) Forty (40) percent of the priority score is based on whether the unauthorized release is located within 1,000 feet of a drinking water well or a surface water body used as a source of drinking water. - (2) Thirty (30) percent of the priority score is based on whether the site is located in a census tract with median household income of less than 80% of the statewide median household income based on the most recent census data collected by the United State Bureau of the Census. - (3) Thirty (30) percent of the priority score is based on the potential for the project to result in development of affordable inner city housing or otherwise promote inner city infill development. - (c) The priority of applications that receive the same total priority score pursuant to subdivision (b) shall be based upon the date the application to the OSCA is received by the Board.